Ruth Sahanaya

-Ruth Sahanaya (born 1 September 1966), affectionately nicknamed Uthe, is an Indonesian pop singer.
+Ruth Sahanaya, affectionately nicknamed Uthe, is an Indonesian pop singer.
 She rose to fame in the late 1980s and is perhaps best known for her 1991 hit song "Kaulah Segalanya".
 She has toured internationally, been the Indonesian representative at many music festivals, and has received multiple awards.
 Having previously recorded under the Indonesian label PT Aquarius Musikindo, she signed with Sony Music in the early 2000s (decade).
 She is currently one of the three members of a vocal group along with Titi DJ and Krisdayanti called 3 Diva.
-She is one of the many Christian Indonesian singers that are a part of Christian Gospel band True Worshippers.
+She is one of the many Christian Indonesian singers who are a part of the Christian gospel band True Worshippers.

 Her 1999 album, Kasih, has sold more than 250,000 copies in Indonesia.

 She is married to Jeffry Waworuntu, who is also her manager.
 She has two daughters.